• Home

 Papaver rhoeas, Papaver commutatum, Papaver paeoniflorus, Papaver somniferum

-The great reseeding poppies are the annual poppies.
-We grow these from seed, seeded in early to mid February and sell them in packs and 2” pots.
+The great reseeders of the poppy world are the annual poppies.
+We grow these from seed, starting them in early to mid-February, and offer them in packs and 2” pots.

 This year we are growing: